Thermodynamically massless Simpson-Visser black holes: Thermodynamics of the Simpson-Visser spacetime

 The free energy of the solution acquires a very simple form and is given by

 which grows linearly with the horizon and therefore is reminiscent of the free energy of the Schwarzschild black hole solution \cite{Altamirano:2014tva}.

 The vanishing of the thermodynamic mass $\mathcal{M}=0$ does not imply the absence of gravitational interaction, nor does it indicate that the spacetime is trivial.
 Rather, it shows that the conserved charge associated with time translations does not receive a net contribution from the boundary structure of the theory.
 Physically, the geometry still contains a horizon with finite temperature and non-vanishing entropy, indicating that the black hole stores microscopic degrees of freedom.
 The gravitational and matter contributions precisely balance so that the asymptotic charge vanishes, even though the local geometry remains non-trivial.
 From a thermodynamic perspective, the first law $\delta \mathcal{M}=T\delta\mathcal{S}+\Phi\delta\mathcal{Q}=0$ implies that variations of the entropy are entirely determined by variations of the magnetic charge.
 The Smarr-type relation $T\mathcal{S}+\frac13\Phi\mathcal{Q}=0$ further confirms that the scaling balance between the horizon degrees of freedom and the electromagnetic sector leaves no room for an independent extensive energy contribution.
+It is also worth noting that, although this is evident from the calculations, the grand-canonical ensemble applies here only in a constrained sense, since the solution space is one-dimensional.